kavbansal/prioriteams/docs/it1_dap.md

 As a Professor, I want to be able to enter my availability.

+As a Professor, I want to specify how long my meeting will last and that the Head TA must be present.
+I want the software to suggest a meeting time which satisfies these parameters.

 # Tasks
 A tentative list of the "to do" in order to sucessfully complete this iteration.
 This list will change and it is good to keep it updated.